-Even with a Medigap plan, you’re still responsible for paying your original Medicare premiums, which include:
+Even with a Medigap plan, you’re still responsible for paying your original Medicare premiums.
+In 2021, these costs include:

 In addition, you may owe a separate premium for your Medigap plan.

-Before Medicare or Medigap will pay for your services, you must meet your deductible amounts for parts A and B, which include:
+Before Medicare or Medigap will pay for your services, you must meet your deductible amounts for parts A and B. For 2021, these include:

 Some Medigap plans may pay for a portion (or all) of these deductible amounts.